ravenlab/commander/README.md

 ## Supported platforms

 * Bukkit - Fully feature complete
-* Sponge - Next platform to be implemented
+* Sponge - To be implemented
+* Nukkit - To be implemented
 * Forge - Maybe some day
 * Fabric - Maybe some day